The Great Wealth Transfer

 A clear, coordinated plan ensures your wealth — and your values — live on.

-*Only products and services offered through iA Private Wealth Inc. are covered by the Canadian Investor Protection Fund.
+*Disclaimer: Insurance products and services are offered through Right Direction Financial, an independent and separate company from iA Private Wealth Inc. Only products and services offered through iA Private Wealth Inc. are covered by the Canadian Investor Protection Fund.
+Her insurance title is Insurance Advisor.

 Source: www.globeandmail.comhreestate planning strategies every advisor should know - The Globe and Mail